Universal credit: How to claim

 Most people find it takes up to an hour to do this.

 You need to complete the claim within 28 days of creating an account.
 Your entitlement won't start until you've completed the online form.

 If you live with a partner, you both need to set up accounts and complete the online form.
 You can then link your accounts by entering a special code you’ll each be given.

-If you can't use GOV.UK Verify you can arrange an appointment to confirm your identity over the phone either by:
+If you can't use GOV.UK Verify the DWP will contact you to confirm your identity.

 If you don’t have ID, you might be able to prove who you are by answering security questions over the phone or getting someone else to confirm your identity.
 This is called a biographical check.